Code-Institute-Submissions/memory-blocks/README.md

     <h3><a href="https://johnny-morgan.github.io/memory-blocks/" target="_blank">Click here</a> to view the site on GitHub pages.</h3>
 </div>

+## Overview

+The fundamental objective of this website is to provide an engaging and stimulating memory game that is suitable for everyone.

+Business Goals

+  - Create a challenging game

+    - Memory Blocks challenges the player to remember a grid made up of between 9 and 25 squares depending on the level of difficulty.
+    Each square has a colour that the player must remember under a certain time limit.
+They must then reproduce the grid from memory before a second timer reaches zero.
+Remembering a large amount under a time constraint is an exceptionaly challenging task.

+  - Provide a cognitively stimulating experience

+    - Short-term memory is key to playing Memory Blocks and playing often will improve function in this area.
+Playing this game can improve other brain functions, such as attention, concentration, and focus.

+  - A game that appeals to all ages

+    - The uncomplicated gameplay of Memory Blocks ensures that it is a game that can be played by everyone.
+Improving your memory is a skill that everyone can develop.

+Player goals

+  - An fun and exciting game to play

+    - The countdown timer introduces an element of tension

+  - An easy to navigate website, especially important for young players

+    - The website consists of two pages, the home page and the game page.
+Large icons on the home page can be clicked that provide players with instructions on how to play the game and an option to contact the developer.
+The game page contains large and colourful buttons and icons to return to the home page.

 ## User Experience (UX)

 - ### User Stories